February in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Weather in Poland in February

-The average temperature in February in Poland is still below 0 (-0,3°C / 32°F).
+The average temperature in February in Poland remains below 0 (-0,3°C / 32°F).
 February is the least rainy month in Poland.
 The average rainfall level in Poland in February is 31 mm.

 What does the word luty – February – mean in Polish?
 The word luty in the old Polish language meant fierce, very cold.